arnaudperalta/arnaudperalta.github.io/content/draft/swarm.md

 After typing `docker swarm init` in your production server, you will get everything Docker Engine has to offer (so every Docker Compose features you like), plus, a network abstraction in case you are using multiple nodes, a secret mechanism to store safely confidentials informations (DB credentials), rolling updates, replicas ...

+Swarm is known to be used on a cluster who supports multiples nodes (multiples Docker Engines), but I'll show you that a mono-node Swarm is far better than a Compose without going too much in depths.

 # Small example with an average architecture

 In case you are actually deploying with Docker Compose, you can keep your actual docker-compose.yml file.